Articles

 The Unit of Progress

-This keeps the scope realistic and prevents work from stalling in planning.
+This keeps scope realistic and prevents work from stalling in planning.

 The goal is not to publish only when the result is state of the art.